pallet/ritz/swank/README.md

 code they replace.
 Recompilation therefore looses breakpoints, which are set on the old code.
 Setting breakpoints by line number finds all the old code too.

-## Roadmap

-Allow customisations of which exceptions are trapped by ritz.

-A pure JDI backend, that doesn't require swank in the target VM is certainly a possibility.

-A slime-eval-symbol-at-point would be useful (requires determining the frame in the current sldb stacktrace using file and line number).

-Add watchpoints with logging of locals to an emacs buffer or file.

 ## Use Cases

 ### Development